NaturalIntelligence/nimn-spec/README.md

 ## About
 Nimn (निम्न) word is taken from Sanskrit language.

-When we communicate between servers using JSON, half of the bandwidth is utilized by metadata.
-Nimn data form is the compressed JSON without field names which can be compressed back to original JSON when client is aware with JSON structure.
-In brief, it can be understood as **schema aware compression**.
+When we communicate between servers or clients, half of the bandwidth is utilized by metadata. *Nimn data is dense form of data where field level information is kept separate from actual data.*  In brief, it can be understood as **schema aware compressed** form.

-In addition of removing the meta data, it also replaces common repeated characters with special characters.
-Here is the complere list;
+In addition, nimn format uses following charset to identify the boundaries of data and their structure.

 | ASCII  | Char used in examples  | meaning  |
 |----|----|----|